 Surveys conducted by a charitable organization based in the United Kingdom known as Drug Scope shed interesting light on public opinion about forced treatment.
 77 percent of respondents saw the need for government spending on rehab programs.
 An overwhelming 88 percent felt the programs need to be accessible ONLY for those ready to address their issues.
 A general feeling of ineffectiveness accompanies discussions of forced rehab.

 The concept of rehab remains a highly debated topic as an increasing number of designer facilities emerge on the horizon.
-Dealing with addiction can be an agonizing process, but most experts feel that forced treatment is not an effective solution.
+Dealing with addiction can be an agonizing process, but most experts feel that when you force someone to enter rehab, is not an effective solution.
 By entering rehab voluntarily, patients experience less social stigma and see programs for their intended purpose.